-The tool is currently available in English, Spanish, French Canadian and Brazilian Portuguese: https://www.dangerassessment.org/DATools.aspx
+The tool is currently available in English, Spanish, Canadian French and Brazilian Portuguese: https://www.dangerassessment.org/DATools.aspx

 A short four-item version called the Lethality Assessment has been developed for use by law enforcement officials responding to domestic violence calls.
 Women at high risk are then referred to advocates who have been trained in the Danger Assessment.
-Click here to learn more about the Lethality Assessment:

 Domestic Violence Risk Appraisal Guide (DVRAG)